CaptainCrowbar/rs-graphics-core/docs/colour-space.md

 Definitions of a colour space sometimes vary in the scaling of the coordinates.
 Here I use the unit range for CIE XYZ and closely related spaces, instead of the 0-100 range used in some sources, although I keep the 100-based scale for CIE L\*a\*b\* and CIE L\*u\*v\* since that is used universally.

 For polar spaces such as HSL and HSV, I use a unit scale (i.e. a fraction of a circle) for the angular coordinate, instead of expressing it in radians or degrees.

-For polar spaces, the polar coordinate is always first, and follows the usual convention in which the zero angle corresponds to red, and the angle increases in the red-to-yellow direction.
+The polar coordinate is always first, and follows the usual convention in which the zero angle corresponds to red, and the angle increases in the red-to-yellow direction.

 The term "working space" refers to the linear form of a nonlinear RGB space such as sRGB, before the transfer function ("gamma") has been applied.
 The